 About the Artist

-Fourteen years ago, I was suddenly hit with a rare neurological condition called Transverse Myelitis, an inflammation of the spinal cord that paralyzed me from the T10 vertebrae of the spine.
+In 2006, my husband and I dreamed of having children when I was suddenly hit with a rare neurological condition called Transverse Myelitis, an inflammation of the spinal cord that paralyzed me from the T10 vertebrae of the spine.
 The doctors told me, “You will never walk again.”
 It stabbed me in the stomach like a knife.

 During a 2-month hospital stay, I picked up a paintbrush, started painting right from my hospital bed and never stopped.
 It's no surprise because art has always been my favorite form of expression.
 After finally being released from the hospital, the first thing I did was buy canvas -- big, clean, bright white, blank canvas that stared back at me.
 The canvas had no judgment.
 The canvas accepted anything I felt like expressing that I couldn’t put into words.